-- Refer cases to MASH, and the police where appropriate, in a timely manner avoiding any delay that could place the child at more risk - Identify any safeguarding issues relating to individual children, especially ongoing enquiries under section 47 of the Children Act 1989. - Act as a source of support, advice, and expertise to staff members on matters of child protection and safeguarding, including Contextual Safeguarding. - Have responsibility to ensure there is at least one key adult for 'Operation Encompass' and a point of contact for Child Exploitation.
-Guiding principles of the scheme are here https://www.operationencompass.org/school-participation/school-participation/school-participation/school-downloads. - To ensure that the Local Authority are notified if children are persistently absent or missing from education
+- Refer cases to MASH and the police, where appropriate, in a timely manner avoiding any delay that could place the child at increased risk - Refer to the Oxfordshire Threshold of needs to assist with decision making Oxfordshire- Threshold-of-Needs-2021.pdf (oscb.org.uk) - Act as a source of support, advice and expertise to staff members on matters of child protection and safeguarding, including contextual safeguarding. - Have responsibility to ensure there is at least one key adult for 'Operation Encompass' and a point of contact for Child Exploitation.
+Guiding principles of the scheme are here Home : Operation Encompass.
+An annual information letter must be sent to parents. - To ensure that the Local Authority are notified if children are persistently absent or missing from education